emlini/Kaggle_Titanic/README.md

 class <- survivors$Pclass    # creates variable for class from survivors data subset ggplot(survivors, aes(class)) + geom_bar(class)   # plots the number of survivors in a bar chart by class (1st, 2nd, 3rd)
-# Class is a discrete var, so bar plot most appropriate
+// Class is a discrete var, so bar plot most appropriate
-# More first-class passengers survived than other classes, then 3rd, then 2nd
+// More first-class passengers survived than other classes, then 3rd, then 2nd

-# CHECK distribution of all passengers by class
-allclass <- train$Pclass   # variable for class from full train dataset ggplot(train, aes(allclass)) + geom_bar(aes(allclass))   # plots the number of passengers by class
+// CHECK distribution of all passengers by class allclass <- train$Pclass   # variable for class from full train dataset ggplot(train, aes(allclass)) + geom_bar(aes(allclass))   # plots the number of passengers by class

-**INTERIM CONCLUSION: from a visual comparison of the two plots, it looks like proportionally more 1st class passengers survived than 3rd or second class passengers (could do same calculation of actual proportions as did with sex, but moving on to model now)
+**INTERIM CONCLUSION: from a visual comparison of the two plots, it looks like proportionally more 1st class passengers survived than 3rd or second class passengers (could do same calculation of actual proportions as did with sex, but moving on to model now

-  #COULD ALSO MAYBE DO A CHI-square test, or log likelihood, but should be able to do that as part of the larger model
+//COULD ALSO MAYBE DO A CHI-square test, or log likelihood, but should be able to do that as part of the larger model

 **STEP 3: generate a logistic regression model of survival with age, sex, and class as predictors